Asteroid's path altered in NASA's first test of planetary defense system | Science-Environment

 Asteroid's path altered in NASA's first test of planetary defense system

-Comparison of pre- and post-impact measurements of the Dimorphos-Didymos pair showed the orbital period was shortened to 11 hours, 23 minutes.
-POSSIBLE WOBBLE
+The test flight concluded with the DART impactor vehicle, no bigger than a refrigerator, slamming directly into Dimorphos at about 14,000 miles per hour (22,531 kph).
+Comparison of pre- and post-impact measurements of the Dimorphos-Didymos pair as one eclipses the other shows the orbital period was shortened to 11 hours, 23 minutes, with the smaller object bumped tens of meters closer to its parent.

+POSSIBLE WOBBLE Tom Statler, DART program scientist for NASA, said the collision also left Dimorphos "wobbling a bit," but additional observations would be necessary to confirm that.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)